OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 Pressure support is available by changing the output mode of OpenTabletDriver to Artist Mode:

-- Change output mode (at the bottom left of OpenTabletDriver) to Artist Mode.
+- Change output mode (at the bottom left of OpenTabletDriver) to `Artist Mode`.
-- Remove Tip Binding in the Pen Settings panel by opening advanced binding editor (press '...' next to the binding), then press "Clear".
+- Remove the tip binding in the Pen Settings panel by opening the advanced binding editor (press `...` next to the binding), then press "Clear"
-- Save your settings and then try drawing in an application that supports pressure.
+- Save or apply your settings, and then try drawing in an application that supports pressure.

 See [here](#artist-mode-bindings) for setting up bindings for Artist Mode.